pengyuzhang/Blink/README_BLINK.txt

 System Requirements
 ===================

-BLINK runs on a Window XP SP 3 platform.
+Blink runs on a Window XP SP 3 platform.
 It has the following requirements:

 	A) A Impinj Speedway RFID reader.